AliAtaollahi/CPS_IOT_HW/Answers.md

 ### Question 2: Is it possible to exchange necessary information (such as individual identifiers) between Bluetooth modules without needing to pair them?
 Explain.

 #### Answer:
+Yes, it is possible to exchange necessary information such as individual identifiers between Bluetooth modules without needing to pair them.
+This can be achieved using Bluetooth Low Energy (BLE) advertising and scanning capabilities.
+Here’s how it works:

+1. **BLE Advertising**:
+   - A Bluetooth device (such as a smartphone or a dedicated BLE beacon) broadcasts small packets of data called advertising packets.
+These packets can contain various types of information, including custom service data or the device’s unique identifier.
+   - Advertising does not require the broadcasting device to pair with receiving devices.
+It's a one-way communication where the broadcaster sends data out without knowing who the receivers are.

+2. **BLE Scanning**:
+   - Other Bluetooth devices can scan for these advertising packets without needing to establish a paired connection.
+   - When a device scans and picks up an advertising packet, it can extract the data embedded in the packet, such as a unique identifier or other predefined information.

+3. **Use Case in Entry Systems**:
+   - For an entry and exit management system, a Bluetooth module configured as a beacon can broadcast a unique identifier.
+Entry systems equipped with Bluetooth scanners can recognize these beacons and use the identifier to verify access permissions against a server.

+This method is particularly useful for applications where quick and seamless identification of devices is required without the overhead and user intervention required for Bluetooth pairing.

 ---
 ### Question 3: Assuming the use of Bluetooth, what alternative would you suggest to replace the use of a timer for closing a company's entrance?
 Explain.